 Ancient woodland indicators guide

-Having developed over such long timescales, ancient woodlands have unique features such as relatively undisturbed soils and communities of plants and animals that depend on the stable conditions ancient woodland provides.
-They are also living history books, with features such as medieval boundary banks, charcoal hearths, and old coppice stools – things that tell us how woodland was used in centuries past.
+Having developed over such long timescales, ancient woodlands have many unique features.
+Soils are generally relatively undisturbed soils.
+The communities of plants and animals depend on the stable conditions that ancient woodland provides.
+Ancient woodlands are also living history books, with features such as medieval boundary banks, charcoal hearths and old coppice stools hinting at human activity in centuries past.

 FSC Ancient woodland indicators guide was produced in partnership with the Woodland Trust.